Masters in Actuarial Science & Financial Engineering Master Degree Programs

-Actuarial science and financial engineering are generally considered to be part of the field of business, these fields of study apply the use of mathematical and statistic methods to assess and manage risk in the insurance, financial and business worlds.
+Masters in actuarial science and financial engineering are generally considered to be part of the field of business, these fields of study apply the use of mathematical and statistic methods to assess and manage risk in the insurance, financial and business worlds.

-Earning a master’s degree in actuarial science or financial engineering might lead to new employment and advancement opportunities in the field, or help prepare students to take rigorous certification exams.
-With a graduate degree in actuarial science or financial engineering, graduates are prepared to assess risk and create solutions to help businesses and clients minimize the impact of that risk in a variety of trades including insurance companies, consulting firms, bank and investment firms, large corporations, accounting firms and various governmental agencies.
+Earning a master’s degree in actuarial science or a masters in financial engineering might lead to new employment and advancement opportunities in the field, or help prepare students to take rigorous certification exams.
+With a graduate masters degree in actuarial science or financial engineering, graduates are prepared to assess risk and create solutions to help businesses and clients minimize the impact of that risk in a variety of trades including insurance companies, consulting firms, bank and investment firms, large corporations, accounting firms and various governmental agencies.

 It is highly recommended to have a mathematics-based undergrad degree when applying for a graduate degree in actuarial science or financial engineering.
 Such degrees include commerce, mathematics, physics, and engineering.

 Actuaries must also pass a series of exams to become certified in the field.
 These exams are rigorous and it often takes four to eight years to reach full professional status.

-The curricula for financial engineering and actuarial science graduate programs vary among schools and a students area of concentration, however; there are several courses that seem to be typical across all programs and concentrations.
+The curricula for financial engineering and actuarial science masters programs vary among schools and a students area of concentration, however; there are several courses that seem to be typical across all programs and concentrations.
 These courses include: